PiyushCC/lockshield/README.md

 You can also download a setup directly for windows in releases.
+You will need server.py repo to run backend.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).